If you are a parent looking for the ideal family dog, you know how important it is to choose a breed that will be good with children.

 One of the most popular breeds in the United States, the Golden Retriever has a long history of being one of the best family dogs.
 It’s temperament and character make it one of the most loved dogs in history.

-Are you ready to learn why the Golden Retriever should be your next family pet?
+Are you ready to learn why a Golden Retriever puppy should be your next family pet?

 Let’s get started!

 The Golden Retriever has a unique history beginning in the Scottish Highlands in the late 1800s.

 A gentleman named Dudley Marjoribanks, known as Lord Tweedmouth, was known for his careful breeding of both livestock and dogs.